brunoonofre64/dslist/README.md

 ### O objetivo do projeto é desenvolver uma API baseada em padrões REST, que oferece quatro endpoints para buscar dados de jogos previamente armazenados em um banco de dados.
 Para o deployment do projeto, foi utilizado o serviço [Railway](https://railway.app) na nuvem.
 Além disso, o projeto foi configurado com um fluxo de integração e entrega contínua (CI/CD) através de um repositório no Github.
 ### Com o conceito de CI/CD, cada push realizado na branch main do repositório desencadeia automaticamente uma esteira de construção e deployment.
 Isso significa que, sempre que houver uma atualização no código-fonte, o sistema entrará em ação, construindo a aplicação e implantando-a no ambiente configurado.
 ### O CI/CD permite automatizar e agilizar o processo de desenvolvimento, garantindo a qualidade do software por meio de testes automatizados e assegurando que as mudanças no código sejam entregues ao ambiente de produção de forma rápida e confiável.
 Com essa abordagem, é possível evitar erros e inconsistências, além de facilitar a manutenção e a evolução do projeto ao longo do tempo.
-### Dessa forma, ao utilizar o fluxo de CI/CD com o repositório do Github, você terá uma esteira automatizada que constrói e implanta sua API sempre que houver uma alteração na branch main, garantindo uma entrega contínua e confiável das atualizações.
-Isso possibilita uma maior eficiência no desenvolvimento, permitindo que você foque no código e nas funcionalidades, enquanto o sistema cuida da construção e implantação da aplicação.

 ###### English

 ### The project's goal is to develop an API based on REST standards, which offers four endpoints to fetch game data previously stored in a database.
 For the deployment of the project, the Railway service in the cloud was used.
 In addition, the project was configured with a continuous integration and delivery (CI/CD) flow through a Github repository.
 The project's goal is to develop an API based on REST standards, which offers four endpoints to fetch game data previously stored in a database.
 For the deployment of the project, the Railway service in the cloud was used.
 In addition, the project was configured with a continuous integration and delivery (CI/CD) flow through a Github repository.
 ### With the CI/CD concept, each push performed on the main branch of the repository automatically triggers a build and deployment treadmill.
 This means that whenever there is an update to the source code, the system will jump into action, building the application and deploying it to the configured environment.
 ### CI/CD allows you to automate and streamline the development process, ensuring software quality through automated testing and ensuring that code changes are delivered to the production environment quickly and reliably.
 With this approach, it is possible to avoid errors and inconsistencies, in addition to facilitating the maintenance and evolution of the project over time.
-### This way, when using the CI/CD flow with the Github repository, you will have an automated treadmill that builds and deploys your API whenever there is a change in the main branch, ensuring continuous and reliable delivery of updates.
-This enables greater efficiency in development, allowing you to focus on code and functionality while the system takes care of building and deploying the application.